 - Soft lines

 - Mix-and-match pieces acceptable

-- Heavy furniture bordering on rustic that often is stained to highlight wood grain
+- Heavy furniture bordering on a rustic that often is stained to highlight the wood grain

 - Rectangular table with bench for larger tables